opingsoc/opingsoc.github.io/research/propaganda_info_ops.md

 ​​So, if you think any of the above are possibly corrupt and decide to voice your opinion, you're spreading Russian propaganda.
 PropOrNot claims their website is not a blacklist and it's not McCarthyism.
 LULZ.

-<span class="gray bold underline">Emigre Super Bloc Part 4 - Clinton's Jihadis: Will the Super Delegates Vote YES to More Terrorism?</span>
+<span class="dark-gray bold underline">Emigre Super Bloc Part 4 - Clinton's Jihadis: Will the Super Delegates Vote YES to More Terrorism?</span>
 * <span class="ref">Link: <https://tinyurl.com/superbloc4></span>
 * <span class="ref">Archived - Page 01: <https://archive.fo/qyecB></span>
 * <span class="ref">Archived - Page 02: <https://archive.fo/uHdrr></span>